keboola/developers-docs/extend/common-interface/folders.md

 This folder structure is always available to your component.
 Do not put arbitrary files in the `/data/` folder as they will be uploaded into the user project (or cause errors in the output [mapping](https://help.keboola.com/manipulation/transformations/mappings/)).
-For working or temporary files, use either the `/home/` or `/tmp/` folder.
-The working directories have 10GB of free space.
+For working or temporary files, use the `/tmp/` folder.
+Other directories have 10GB of free space in total.

 ### Folder /data/in/tables/